BradleyA/git-TEST-commit-automation/hooks/README.md

   - Loop through \<REPOSITORY>/\<PATH>/TEST/\<COMMIT_FILE_NAME>/\FVT-<TEST_CASE>
     - Run \<REPOSITORY>/\<PATH>/TEST/\<COMMIT_FILE_NAME>/\FVT-<TEST_CASE>

 **PASS** or **FAIL** or **ERROR**, some methed will notify someone of the results. (not sure which method is going to work for me and you? . . . stdout, logs-scrape, tables, email, twitter, slack, tall a friand, etc.)

-**hooks directory**

-There are two GitHub commit hooks that support running of **test cases**.
-The pre-commit GitHub hook bash script creates a list of committed files with repository subdirectory.
-The post-commit GitHub hook bash script runs found FVT test case(s) for a committed file.
-The hooks directory was created because I wanted to modify the GitHub hooks and track changes per repository.
+**hooks directory**  The hooks directory was created because I wanted to modify the GitHub hooks and track changes per repository.
+Include hooks/ in repostory because .git/hooks is not pushed and hooks change and these changes need to be tracked in a Git repository. (need to retest)

 **start review and merge here**